 Nothing beats a bowl of split pea soup when it’s cold outside.
 This recipe has ham, split peas (of course), and bacon.
 The ham hock releases a lot of flavor as it slowly cooks into the soup.
 The bacon is good for salty crunch.
-If you haven’t got a ham hock or bacon, salt pork works fine.
 Add some crusty bread, or a sandwich, and you’ve got lunch.

 The original recipe came from the NY Times Cookbook, but I’ve changed it a bit.
 For one thing, it made up to 10 servings (which means one person would be eating soup for a very long time)!
 This recipe is only for four servings.
 Just enough to enjoy it without feeling like you are drowning in split pea soup!